-Port staff evaluated the provisions of GASB Statement No. 84, Fiduciary Activities (GASB 84) for applicability to the Port's deferred compensation plan and determined that GASB 84 does not have an impact on the Port's financial reporting.
+Port staff have determined that the provisions of GASB Statement No. 84, Fiduciary Activities (GASB 84) are not applicable to the Port's deferred compensation plan and will continue to review other financial arrangements that GASB 84 could impact.
+At this time, Port staff do not feel GASB 84 will have an impact on the Port's financial statement reporting requirements.
+The effective date of this Statement has been extended to reporting periods beginning after December 15, 2019 by GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.

-Report to Board of Port Commissioners Status of Prior Year Comments (Continued) Year ended June 30, 2019
+Report to Board of Port Commissioners Status of Prior Year Comments (Continued) Year ended June 30, 2020